Body Shop admits breaking employment law with sudden mass sacking

 They have applied for jobseeker’s allowance, a council tax reduction, and said they plan to ask their mortgage provider to go interest-free for six months “to keep the roof over my head”, adding: “How they can be allowed to treat us like this is beyond me, I don’t even know how they can sleep at night.”

-In a response to an email campaign by dismissed workers, administrators at the firm FRP Advisory have now admitted they did not follow “normal regulations” on properly consulting employees or their representatives prior to dismissing them, saying there was “insufficient time” to do so.
+In a response to an email campaign by dismissed workers, administrators at the firm FRP Advisory have now admitted they did not follow “normal regulations” on properly consulting employees or their representatives before dismissing them, saying there was “insufficient time” to do so.

 Administrators argued in their response on behalf of the Body Shop, seen by The Independent, that they had not properly consulted employees because “a swift reduction” in head office payroll costs was judged to be required, citing their statutory duty to take actions to benefit all of the company’s creditors.